 demarcation p.
 The difference in electrical potential between an intact longitudinal surface and the injured end of a muscle or nerve.
 SYN: injury p.

 evoked p.
 The electroencephalographic record of electrical activity produced at one of several levels in the central nervous system (CNS) by stimulation of an area of the sensory nerve system.
-Evoked potentials differ from the spontaneous electrical activity in the nervous system in that they are potentials that arise ...
+Evoked potentials differ from the spontaneous electrical activity in the nervous system in that they ...